FinalBot1/FinalBot/README.md

 ![Imagem 2](/Img/Img02_0.png)

-The basic designs were created in 2D CAD with dxf format.
+The basic designs were created in 2D CAD with dwg/dxf format.
 The idea is to ensure that anyone has access to the construction drawings, even if they don't have a computer.
 We recommend using a dwg/dxf editor to measure and manipulate the files.
 If you are using android GnaCAD is the best option in our opinion.